run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/smart-analytics/fdm/fdm.md

 What is FDM?
 --------------

-Fast Deployment Methodology (FDM) is a methodology created by CITSmart Corporation, developed to provide the deployment of CITSmart products quickly, tailored to customer's needs and according to the standards required in the market, that is, high value delivery for simplicity.
+Fast Deployment Methodology (FDM) is a methodology created by 4biz Corporation, developed to provide the deployment of 4biz products quickly, tailored to customer's needs and according to the standards required in the market, that is, high value delivery for simplicity.